 In 2001, I earned a B.S. degree in Chemistry from the College of Charleston.
 After graduation I began graduate studies in Materials Science at Penn State, meeting my wonderful husband, Kevin, in the process.
 I moved back to Aiken after receiving a M.S. and Ph.D. in Materials.

 I know the power of a dedicated, engaged teacher.
 No one can help steer the direction of your future like a teacher can.
 Unfortunately, we are losing teachers from our school district and from the profession from lack of resources and support.
 I am not quite sure where I would be or what I would be doing if not for my high school Chemistry teacher, Ms. Barton, and the support of my family.
 I want to increase our state’s support for public education in order to strengthen and grow our state’s economy.

 I am now a principal engineer at the Savannah River National Laboratory (SRNL) where I study renewable energy.
-I serve on the Board of Directors for the South Carolina Solar Council and and on the Board of Directors for the South Carolina Biomass Council.
+I serve as the Chair for the Board of Directors for the South Carolina Solar Council and and on the Board of Directors for the South Carolina Biomass Council.
 I am also on the City of Aiken’s Energy and Environmental Committee, responsible for Earth Day Aiken.

 If you would like to learn more about me and why I am running, please listen to the podcast found here.

 A second podcast update that can be found here.

 If you are wondering if SC81 is your district, you can check out the House District 81 area map here.